-HIP seeks to hire a team of 10-12 temporary Outreach Specialist to participate in civic engagement activities in Sacramento.
+HIP seeks to hire a team of 10-12 temporary Outreach Specialist to participate in civic engagement activities in Fresno.
 Our goal is to educate and increase the civic participation of low-income Asian American and communities of color in California.
 Outreach Specialists will be contacting voters through large-scale phone bank and door-to-door canvassing.

 PRIMARY ROLES AND RESPONSIBILITIES

 Talk to voters about issues facing low-income communities and persuade them to become involved.

 Attend training workshops.

 Analyze and reflect on voter turnout trends and best practices.

 Commitment to the mission and principles of HIP and to social justice.

 Fluent in English, bilingual/biliterate in an Southeast Asian language preferred.

 Strong motivation and adaptability, including ability to work under pressure and with deadlines.